 Short Sale: There is no disclosure required for a short sale

-Foreclosure: On any future loan applications (1003 mortgage) when they ask, “have you ever had a property foreclosed upon…” you will have to mark YES, affecting what programs will be available to you and interest rate that you would qualify for.
+Foreclosure: On any future loan applications (1003 mortgage) when they ask, “Have you ever had a property foreclosed upon…” you will have to mark YES, affecting what programs will be available to you and interest rate that you would qualify for.

 How will my Credit Score be affected?

 Short Sale: Only late or missed payments on the mortgage will show up as derogatory items on the credit report.
 After the sale is completed the mortgage will report as paid or settled.
 Short Sales can affect your score differently depending on how many payments are missed, sometimes as little as 50 points.
-A short sale will have an affect on your score for approximately 18-24 months.
+A short sale will have an effect on your score for approximately 18-24 months.